NVIDIA/hpc-container-maker/RECIPES.md

 - `apt`: A list of Debian packages to install.
 The default is an empty list.

+- `apt_keys`: A list of GPG keys to add.
+The default is an empty list.

+- `apt_repositories`: A list of apt repositories to add.
+The default is an empty list.

 - `_epel`: Boolean flag to specify whether to enable the Extra Packages for Enterprise Linux (EPEL) repository.
 The default is False.
 This parameter is ignored if the Linux distribution is not